kumarRaj/hld/activeUserDesign/MultiServer.md

     - Create a trigger point, async and non-returning in nature, while executing the distribution algorithm
     - Monitor the incoming traffic

-Task:
+## Task

-    - Install kubernetes and configure
+    - Install kubernetes and configure - DONE
     - Create multiple containers
     - Redirect requests to specific container based on algo
     - Analyze the criteria and get the data on which we want to autoscale the containers
     - Write the above criteria in Kubernetes Config file
     - Add/Remove of Container, logic should be specified in Kubernetes Config file

-## Questions:
+## Questions

 - How much traffic can a server handle?
 - What is a loadbalancing?
     Load balancing refers to efficiently distributing incoming network traffic across a group of servers.